How Safe Is Your Identity?

 If this is the case, set up an authenticator app like Google or Okta.
 This adds an extra layer of security for logging into bank accounts and other sensitive accounts.

 Cryptocurrency account takeovers are one of the most common emerging cyber threats.
 Criminals target the lack of regulation and security breaches around crypto wallets and exchanges to steal billions in cryptocurrencies like Bitcoin and Ethereum.
-Crypto scammers stole a record $14 billion in 2021 [*].
+Crypto scammers stole $329 million in the first quarter of 2022 alone [*].

 - Unapproved transactions going out of your crypto wallet